rur/good/README.md

 #### 5. No Surprises

-This scaffold is more of a workhorse than a unicorn, we embrace many practical limitations for the benefit of long term maintenance and tight integration.
+This scaffold is more of a workhorse than a unicorn; we embrace many practical limitations for the benefit of long term maintenance and tight integration.
-Take care to judge whether this will be a good fit for your project or not.
+Take care to judge if this will be a good fit for your project.